Chart Color Schemes

 Greta lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Analysis of ABS population updates for the suburb of Greta (NSW) and new addresses validated by AreaSearch indicates an estimated population of around 3,790 as of Feb 2026.
-This reflects a growth of 441 people, representing a 13.2% increase since the 2021 Census which reported a population of 3,349 people.
-The change is inferred from AreaSearch's estimated resident population of 3,471 following examination of the latest ERP data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
-This level of population results in a density ratio of 183 persons per square kilometer, providing significant space per person and potential room for further development.
-Greta's growth rate since the 2021 census exceeded that of both Rest of NSW (5.9%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the population of the suburb of Greta (NSW) is estimated at around 3,790, reflecting an increase of 441 people since the 2021 Census.
+The population in 2021 was reported as 3,349 people.
+This growth rate of 13.2% exceeded the Rest of NSW's 5.9%.
+The change is inferred from AreaSearch's estimate of the resident population at 3,471 following examination of the latest ERP data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
+This level of population equates to a density ratio of 183 persons per square kilometer.
+Greta's population growth was primarily driven by interstate migration, contributing approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is predicted to experience exceptional growth, placing it in the top 10 percent of national regional areas, with an expected increase of 2,545 persons to 2041, reflecting a total increase of 74.4% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is predicted to grow by 1,612 persons to 2041, reflecting an increase of 34.1% in total over the 17-year period.

 Frequently Asked Questions - Population